oem/sloppy-scroll/README.md

 It does **not have any other dependencies**, so there is absolutely no need to burden your webpage with something like jQuery if you just need some nice scrolling on your ""one page app"" website.

-You can checkout the examples in the examples folder to get see it in action.

 ## Working example

 A very simple example to demonstrate [sloppyscrolling](http://sloppyscroll.surge.sh)